pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 I then created a topic and could see it within the logs.
 It is encrypted in the [audit-logs.json.gpg](audit-logs.json.gpg) file.

+## Cluster Linking

+We use Cluster Linking to duplicate the data on a second cluster for Disaster Recovery (DR).
+Check out [./ClusterLinking](ClusterLinking/README.md) for more information.

 ## Schema Linking

 Assume we created this pipeline on a staging environment.